johnandersen777/johnandersen777.github.io/content/about.md

 I would like to become a Principle Engineer ;)

-We've got sort of a [art project](https://github.com/intel/dffml/commit/291cfbe5153414932afe446aa4f6c2e298069914) we're trying to actively implement through involvement in efforts such as OpenSSF, InnerSource Patterns, CI/CD, and Supply Chain Security.
+We've got sort of an [art project](https://github.com/intel/dffml/commit/291cfbe5153414932afe446aa4f6c2e298069914) we're trying to actively implement through involvement in efforts such as OpenSSF, InnerSource Patterns, CI/CD / Distributed Compute, AI/ML (+ethics!), and Supply Chain Security.
 It's the pursuit of code that will write and maintain itself based off of a standard description of architecture, a universal blueprint.
 The open architecture is universal because it's intutive enough that anyone can begin using